wildcant/fast-shopping/README.md

 cd client && yarn
 ```

-In order to to create the data base you can use the [model](https://github.com/CwirL/fast-shopping/blob/master/db/fast_shopping_app.mwb) which you can forward  or use the [SQL script](https://github.com/CwirL/fast-shopping/blob/master/db/database.sql).
-There is also some test data to fill the products table at [products_data.sql](https://github.com/CwirL/fast-shopping/blob/master/db/products_data.sql), fill free to use it.
+In order to create the database you can use the [model](https://github.com/CwirL/fast-shopping/blob/master/db/fast_shopping_app.mwb) which you can forward  or use the [SQL script](https://github.com/CwirL/fast-shopping/blob/master/db/database.sql).
+There is also some test data to fill the products table at [products_data.sql](https://github.com/CwirL/fast-shopping/blob/master/db/products_data.sql), feel free to use it.

 MySQL ER Diagram
 <img